Nova Scotia SPCA

 |$80k - $120k||1|

 About Nova Scotia SPCA:

 Founded in 1877, the Nova Scotia Society for the Prevention of Cruelty to Animals (Nova Scotia SPCA) runs animal shelters, offers medical care and conducts cruelty investigations to fight for animal welfare across the province.
-The charity has 11 branches, located in Dartmouth (provincial headquarters), Cape Breton, Antigonish, Pictou, Colchester, Hants, Kinds, La Baie, Lunenburg, Yarmouth and Queens.
+The charity has 11 branches, including the provincial headquarters in Dartmouth.

 Through its Cruelty Investigations team, Nova Scotia SPCA has the mandate to enforce animal protection laws and conduct animal investigations in the province.
-Cruelty Investigations made up 26% of program costs in F2015.
-Nova Scotia SPCA reports that its team responded to 1,626 calls of suspected mistreatment in F2015, up 34% from the year before.
-The team acted on behalf of 4,387 animals in F2015 and removed 167 animals from their homes.
+The officers are on call 24/7.
+Cruelty Investigations made up 20% of program costs in F2017.
+Nova Scotia SPCA reports that its 18-officer team responded to 1,615 calls of suspected mistreatment in F2017, down 2% from the year before.
+In F2017, the team acted on behalf of 4,652 animals of which 533 lived in extremely neglected conditions.

-Nova Scotia SPCA is a medium-sized charity with donations of $1.3m in F2015.
-Administrative costs are 17% of revenues and fundraising costs are 18% of donations. $0.35 of every donated dollar goes toward overhead costs, which falls within Ci's reasonable range for overhead spending.
-Nova Scotia SPCA funding reserves of $998k can cover only 88% of annual program costs, indicating a funding need.
+Nova Scotia SPCA is a Medium-sized charity with donations of $2.2m in F2017.
+Administrative costs are 10% of revenues and fundraising costs are 16% of donations.
+For every dollar donated, 74 cents go to the cause, which falls within Ci’s reasonable range for overhead spending.
+Nova Scotia SPCA funding reserves of $2.3m can cover only 66% of annual program costs, indicating a funding need.

-This charity report is an update that is currently being reviewed by Nova Scotia SPCA.
+This charity report is an update that has been sent to Nova Scotia SPCA for review.
 Changes and edits may be forthcoming.